-• The net asset limit is a single threshold of \$5.5 million.
+The net asset limit is \$5.5 million.
 This limit applies to couples (combined assets) and to a single person.

-- See Module D (page 49) for JobSeeker Payment limits and Module F (page 50) for Youth Allowance limits. - If any Farm Household Allowance is payable after the income test is applied, the maximum rate is paid, rather than a reduced rate.
-Where the limit is exceeded, no payment is made. - The farm business comprises the farm enterprise and any other directly-related business (eg. agistment, harvest contracting, fencing etc). - Recipients whose farm business is making a loss will offset their off-farm income to a maximum of \$100,000 (or the limit of the loss, whichever is the lesser). - Farm Household Allowance is paid based on an estimate of business income.
-Estimates should be the current income and should be updated whenever that changes.
+- Farm Household Allowance is paid based on the latest tax return or, if the business income has changed significantly since then, an estimate of business income. - Business income estimates should reflect current income and must be updated whenever that changes.
 Only profit is included as income.
-The 'Profit and Loss Statement' form (SU580) on the Services Australia website may help you estimate your income. - Go to servicesaustralia.gov.au/farmhouseholdallowance for more detailed information.
+The 'Profit and Loss Statement' form (SU580) on the Services Australia website may help you estimate your business income. - See Module D (page 49) for JobSeeker Payment limits for recipients aged 22 and over. - See Module F (page 50) for Youth Allowance limits for recipients aged under 22. - There is no reduction to the rate of Farm Household Allowance.
+If any Farm Household Allowance is payable after the income test is applied, the maximum rate is paid.
+Where the income limit is exceeded, no payment is made. - The farm business comprises the farm enterprise and any other directly-related business (e.g agistment, harvest contracting, fencing etc). - Recipients whose farm business is making a loss will offset their off-farm income to a maximum of \$100,000 (or the amount of the loss, whichever is the lesser).
+If more than one person runs the farm business, they can agree how the business losses will be shared between them (or used by one person).
+The use of the offset is not required to be evenly distributed.
+The total \$100,000 offset limit applies. - For more information, go to servicesaustralia.gov.au/farmhouseholdallowance or call us on the Farmer Assistance Hotline (page 57).